opennetworkinglab/ngsdn-tutorial/EXERCISE-8.md

    On a terminal window, type the following commands:

    ```
-   $ make flowrulee-gtp
+   $ make flowrule-gtp
    ```

-   This command uses `cURL` to push the flow rule JSON file to the ONOS REST APIs.
+   This command uses `cURL` to push the flow rule JSON file to the ONOS REST API endpoint.
 If the flow rule has been created correctly, you should see an output similar to the following one:

    ```
    *** Pushing flowrule-gtp.json to ONOS...